 Configuration is not part of the application

 Just better and reliably.
 While installing the configuration, Puppet can make sure that the directories have always certain permissions.
 Configuration templates make it perfect for mass deployments.
 Some service IP changed?
-Just fix it in Puppet’s repo and deploy the changes.
-Eventually all services will catch up.
-If you want, you can always trigger a run, for example using a simple Fabric script.
+Just fix it in Ansible’s repo and deploy the changes.

 git pull and restarts your daemon.
 On the long run, you’ll regret it like many before you did.

 Just to stress this point: I love Fabric and couldn’t live without.
-But it’s not the right tool for orchestrating deployments – that’s where Puppet and Chef step in.
+But it’s not the right tool for orchestrating deployments – that’s where Ansible or Puppet step in (or something like Kubernetes FWIW).

 Look into alternatives to Apache + mod_wsgi setups